 In recent years, many new advanced driver assistance systems (ADAS) have been presented.
 These systems aim to support the driver in the driving task and to reduce her cognitive load.
-However, as these systems usually do not work flawlessly, they also can lead to distraction and annoyance of the driver due to undesired warnings.
-In an attempt to overcome these limitations, we recently developed the concept of "assistance on demand (AOD)" [1], [2].
+However, as these systems usually do not work flawlessly, they can also lead to distractions and may even annoy the driver with undesired and unnecessary warnings.
+In an attempt to overcome these limitations, we recently developed the concept of "assistance on demand (AOD)" (1), (2).
 This describes an ADAS which supports a driver only if she asks for assistance.
-The two key elements of this concept are on one hand the control of the ADAS via speech and on the other hand the personalization of the system to the individual driver.
+The two key elements of this concept are, on one hand, the control of the ADAS via speech, and on the other hand, the personalization of the system to the individual driver.
 The speech-based control allows the driver to flexibly formulate her requests for assistance while the situation develops.
 The personalization will help to adapt the interaction of the system to the driver's individual preferences and skills.
+In the context of ADAS, personalization has not yet been investigated thoroughly but the number of studies has been increasing quickly in recent years (3).